 Modern Slavery Act

-This Statement is made pursuant to Section 54 (1) of the Modern Slavery Act 2015 and constitutes Tokio Marine Kiln Group Limited’s (TMKGL) Slavery and Human Trafficking Statement for the financial year ended 31 December 2020.
+This Statement is made pursuant to Section 54 (1) of the Modern Slavery Act 2015 and constitutes the Tokio Marine Kiln Group’s (TMK) Slavery and Human Trafficking Statement for the financial year ended 31 December 2021.

 TMK has a zero tolerance approach towards all forms of illegal and unethical behaviour.
 This statement sets out TMK’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking in its own business and its supply chains.
 TMK seeks to promote human rights in all business practices, including its commitment to corporate social responsibility.